COMMENTS & NOTES

 Robert Flesher, Deputy Group Commander with a very special friend.
 (100th Photo Archives)

 Major Robert E. Flesher, squadron CO for the 418th in March 1944 cleaning his colt 45.
-Detailed Information (From Karl Treanor Collection)
+Detailed Information (from the collection of Edmund Forkner)

 Robert E. Flesher, 418th Commanding Officer, and one of the many mascots of the 100th